corneliusdavid/hugo-pascalinia/README.md

     showTags = true  # show the Tags menu item; default true showRss = true  # show the link for the RSS feed; default true

+    navtype = "standard"  # changes the style of the pagination, available styles are: "standard", "circle"

     # enable comments support with commento using the script from your server
     commento = "https://example.com/js/commento.js"